Rogers Machinery cares. We go above and beyond – every time – to keep your facility running smoothly and on schedule.

 We are proud to be a locally grown and American made company.

 The summer heat may be fun for those of us that can take a vacation, but likely your compressed air system doesn’t get a break.
 It is important to make sure your compressor is ready for the increase in temperature that is coming.
-We have compiled this list of tips to keep your air system up and running efficiently this summer.
+Here are 7 ways to keep your air system up and running efficiently this summer.

 Make sure you clean your coolers so that they can function properly, so your compressor doesn’t overheat.
 Clear out anything that could be blocking it at the beginning of summer and remember to clean coolers consistently throughout the summer.